bmcguir8/mcguiR/README.md

 #> [1] 0.988
 ```

-Finally, there is a function that identifies ‘problem samples’ for you.
+There is a function that identifies ‘problem samples’ for you.
+It comes
-It comes with a few values filled in for you: standard (standardized
+with a few values filled in for you: standard (standardized residuals),
-residuals), student (studentized residuals), df\_fits (DFFITS), and
+student (studentized residuals), df\_fits (DFFITS), and cooks (Cook’s
-cooks (Cook’s distance).
-The function will return all data points with
+distance).
+The function will return all data points with values greater
-values greater than or equal to what these are set to.
+than or equal to what these are set to.

 ``` r
 middlechild <- problem_samples(irismodel, iris2, k = 4)